osgi/osgi.enroute.site/_services/org.osgi.service.cm.md

 ### How do I take an arbitrary object and ask OSGi for its configuration?

-In almost any other environment but OSGi the configuration model assumes that a component asks for configuration when it needs it, a so called pull model.
+In most non-OSGi environments the configuration model assumes that a component asks for configuration when it needs it, a so called pull model.
 OSGi in contrast uses a _push model_.
 The component gets the initial configuration pushed to it.
 In DS, it gets the configuration in the `activate` method.
 If the component wants to be updated of changes it can use the `modified` method using the `@Modified` annotation.
 So in general a component never has to request its configuration.

 Maintain this precious invariant because it keeps the components as simple as possible while always synchronized with their persistent configuration.
 Realize that the moment that you start to go to [Configuration Admin] to fetch properties you have the really hard responsibility to also pick up changes to that configuration.